Christophe Guyot: Racer and team manager

 After obtaining a school-teaching diploma in 1984, and then a DEUG in history in 1986, Guyot decided in 1989 at the age of 28 to leave teaching school to concentrate on motorcycling.
-For his first season, in the Promosport 350 and behind the handlebars of a Yamaha RD 350 LC, he won two races and finished on the rostrum three times.
-In 1990, he moved to the upper class and rode in Promosport 750, a category in which he won three victories.
+For his first season, in the Promosport 350 and behind the handlebars of a Yamaha RD350LC, he won two races and finished on the rostrum three times.
+In 1990, he moved to the upper class and rode in Promosport 750, a category in which he won three races.

 In 1991, Guyot decided to found his own team, Guyot Motorcycle Team, called GMT94, 94 being the French department number of Val-de-Marne.
 He raced for three seasons in the Superbike World Championship, accumulating a total of 16 races throughout the 1991, 1992 and 1993 seasons.

-GMT94 was the official Yamaha team in the EWC (Endurance World Championship) until 2018, and is currently the official Yamaha team in the Supersport World Championship.
-The team won 3 endurance world championship titles, 3 victories in the 24 Hours Motos and 2 victories in the Bol d'Or, and is also a four-time French Superbike champion.
+GMT94 was the official Yamaha team in the Endurance World Championship until 2018, and is currently the official Yamaha team in the Supersport World Championship.
+The team won three endurance world championship titles, three victories in the 24 Hours Moto and two victories in the Bol d'Or, and is also a four-time French Superbike Champion.
 Guyot was also the representative of the riders from 1994 to 2004.

 After three years of travelling the world, Guyot decided to return to France winning the title of French Superbike champion in 1998.
 In 1999, he decided to devote himself exclusively to the Endurance World Championship.

 The following year was GMT94's first victory at the 24-hour race in Oschersleben (2000), Germany.
-In 2001 he won the 24 Hours Motos.
+In 2001, he won the 24 Hours Moto.
 As of 2017, he was the only rider/manager to have won this event.
-In 2002, Guyot won the 8 Hours of Brno, Czech Republic.
+In 2002, Guyot won the 8 Hours of Brno.

-During the 2004 season, he won the 8 Hours of Zhuhai (China) with David Checa and William Costes, and became Endurance.
+During the 2004 season, he won the 8 Hours of Zhuhai with David Checa and William Costes, and became Endurance.
 Guyot offered Yamaha his first title in World Endurance Championship.
 The following season, Guyot announced he would stop his rider career to devote himself to new projects, still with GMT94.
 However, he remained a substitute until 2007 and competed again in a race in 2011, where he won, with his rider David Checa, the 5 Hours of Circuit Carole (Trophée Grégory Lemarchal).

 After the 2004 season, Yamaha decided to provide "official" support to GMT94.
-In 2018 Guyot decided to partially enter the Supersport World Championship with Mike Di Meglio then with a young rider: Corentin Perolari.
+In 2018, Guyot decided to partially enter the Supersport World Championship with Mike Di Meglio then with a young rider: Corentin Perolari.
 Afterwards, GMT94 ended its commitment to Endurance in order to devote itself fully to the Supersport World Championship.

-He was a member of the executive committee of the French Federation of Motorcycling, from 2004-2008 and 2012–2016.
+Guyot was a member of the executive committee of the French Federation of Motorcycling, from 2004-2008 and 2012–2016.

 In 2019, at the end of a successful season, GMT94 became runner-up in Supersport with Jules Cluzel and Corentin Perolari.
 The team continued on to the World Superbike Championship in 2023 with Italian rider Lorenzo Baldassarri.